-The study of stars is central to astronomy and astrophysics since stars are longlived objects that are responsible for most of the visible light we observe from normal galaxies.
+The study of stars is central to astronomy and astrophysics since stars are long-lived objects that are responsible for most of the visible light we observe from normal galaxies.
 The fusion of light nuclides into heavier species liberates kinetic energy at the expense of mass and serves as the interior source of the energy radiated from the surface.
 These very same reactions alter the composition of the stellar matter.
 As already pointed out, all nuclides with masses of $A \ge 12$ are produced in stars.
 When a star ejects part of its mass into space during certain evolutionary stages, the chemical composition of the interstellar medium will be altered by the thermonuclear debris.
 The interstellar medium, in turn, plays a key role in providing material out of which new generations of stars form.
 This cycling of matter between stars and the interstellar medium involves countless stars.
-By comparing the age of the Galaxy ( $\approx 14 \, \text{Gy}$ ) with the age of the Sun ( $\approx 4.5 \, \text{Gy}$ ) we can conclude that the cycling process that gave rise to the solar system abundance distribution operated for almost 10 billion years.
+By comparing the age of the Galaxy ( $\approx 14$ Gy) with the age of the Sun ( $\approx 4.5$ Gy) we can conclude that the cycling process that gave rise to the solar system abundance distribution operated for almost 10 billion years.

 There is unambiguous direct evidence for the nucleosynthesis in stars.
-First, we already mentioned in Section 1.1 the observation of radioactive technetium in stellar spectra (Merrill, 1952).
-Second, $\gamma$ -rays from radioactive $^{26}\mathrm{Al}$ were discovered in the interstellar medium by spectrometers onboard satellites (Mahoney et al., 1982; Diehl et al., 1993).
+First, we already mentioned in Section 1.1 the observation of radioactive technetium in stellar spectra (Merrill 1952).
+Second, $\gamma$ -rays from radioactive Al were discovered in the interstellar medium by spectrometers onboard satellites (Mahoney et al. 1982, Diehl et al. 1993).
 The half-life of this nuclide ( $\approx 7.17 \times 10^5$ y) is even shorter than that for radioactive technetium, thus demonstrating again that nucleosynthesis is currently active in the Galaxy.
 Third, neutrinos are predicted to be the byproducts of nuclear processes in stars (Chapter 5).
 Since they interact very weakly with matter, they escape essentially unimpeded from stellar interiors.
-Neutrinos from the Sun (Bahcall, 1989; Hirata et al., 1990; Bellini et al., 2014) and from the type II supernova 1987A (Hirata et al., 1987; Bionta et al., 1987) were detected on Earth, providing another direct test of stellar nucleosynthesis.
-Fourth, models of supernovae predict the ejection of radioactive $^{56}$ Ni (half-life of 6 days), which then decays to the radioactive daughter nucleus $^{56}$ Co (half-life of 77 days).
-The subsequent decay of this nuclide to stable $^{56}$ Fe is predicted to determine the decline of the light emission from these stellar explosions.
+Neutrinos from the Sun (Bahcall 1989, Hirata et al. 1990) and from the type II supernova 1987A (Hirata et al. 1987, Bionta et al. 1987) were detected on the Earth, providing another direct test of stellar nucleosynthesis.
+Fourth, models of supernovae predict the ejection of radioactive Ni (half-life of 6 days), which then decays to the radioactive daughter nucleus Co (half-life of 77 days).
+The subsequent decay of this nuclide (to stable Fe) is predicted to determine the decline of the light emission from these stellar explosions.
 The predictions agree well with the observed light curves of supernovae.
-Furthermore, the energetic $\gamma$ -rays produced in the radioactive decays initially thermalize and deposit their energy via Compton scattering and photoelectric absorption.
-Because of the expansion, however, the column density decreases with time and the ejecta eventually become transparent.
-Photons from the radioactive decays of $^{56}$ Co and $^{44}$ Ti have been directly detected from supernova 1987A (Matz et al. 1988; Tueller et al. 1990; Grebeney et al. 2012).
+Furthermore, photons from the radioactive decay of Co have been detected directly from supernova 1987A (Matz et al. 1988, Tueller et al. 1990).

 The discovery of the existence of two distinct stellar populations by astronomers was also of paramount importance in this respect.
-The populations are referred to as population II and population II stars.
+The populations are referred to as population I and population II stars.
 They differ in their age and their content of metals, by which astronomers mean any element other than hydrogen and helium.
-Population I stars, including the Sun, are metal rich.
+Population I stars include the Sun and are metal rich.
 They are young stars, having formed within the past few billion years, and can be found in the disk of the Galaxy.
 Extreme population I stars represent the youngest, most metal-rich stars and are found in the spiral arms of the Galaxy.
 Population II stars, on the other hand, are metal poor.
 They are relatively old and are found in the halo and the bulge of the Galaxy.
 Extreme population II stars represent the oldest, most metal poor stars and are found in the halo and in globular clusters.
 Their metal abundance, relative to hydrogen, is smaller by a factor of 100 or more compared to population I stars.